-Canada Life offers retirement arrangements to the Named Executive Officers.
-The main provisions of these retirement arrangements are described on pages 30 to 32.
+Canada Life offers retirement arrangements to the NEOs.
+The main provisions of these retirement arrangements are described on pages 36 to 39.
 The purpose of these retirement arrangements is to:

-offer an adequate and competitive level of retirement income to the executive officers who have spent a significant portion of their career with Lifeco or one of its subsidiaries;

-- provide an incentive for the Named Executive Officers to remain in service with Lifeco or one of its subsidiaries through the vesting period; and - supplement registered pension plan benefits to assist in attracting and retaining executive officers.
+- offer an adequate and competitive level of retirement income to the NEOs who have spent a significant portion of their career with Lifeco or one of its subsidiaries; - > provide an incentive for the NEOs to remain in service with Lifeco or one of its subsidiaries through the vesting period; and supplement registered pension plan benefits to assist in attracting and retaining executive officers.